alchemy-fr/Phraseanet-Wordpress-Plugin/README.md

 ## Plugin Activation and Configuration
 Once the plugin is installed, activate it.
 You must then configure it in the Settings > WP Phraseanet menu.

-You need to set a new application in your phraseanet instance.
+You need to set a new application in your Phraseanet instance.

+More info here :
 https://docs.phraseanet.com/3.8/en/Devel/ApplicationDeveloper.html

 ## Development